 Some people take it personally but they really shouldn’t.
 Its not you, its the nice weather and the fact that kids are on summer break so many families take vacations or pursue family activities.
 I don’t blame the clients.
-When it is nice outside that is definitely where I want to be.
+When it is nice outside that is definitely where I want to be especially after a long spell of crappy weather.
 Also, many stay at home parents who usually attend daytime classes when their kids are at school don’t have access to daycare during the summer.

 My studio and the classes that I teach throughout town are no different.
 I have had the fluctuations in my classes also.

 To combat that, my studio has taken many opportunities to take our yoga classes outside.
 Here are some of the things we have done that have worked in our favor.
 First of all, we’ve made our outside classes donations.
 People seem to like the donation concept.
 Two outdoor donation projects we have done are a series of classes called Yoga in the Park and Yoga Takes a Hike.